veryscarycary/Relister/README.md

 npm start
 ```

-Currently, the project is setup to relist only FB Marketplace posts and decrease the price by $10.
+Currently, the project is setup to relist FB Marketplace posts and decrease the price by $10.
 If you want to change this, edit the index.ts file:

 ```
 describe('Relister', async () => {